mmondics/aiops-z/README.md

 ### Overview of IBM Cloud Pak for AIOps

-IBM Cloud Pak for AIOps is an AIOps platform that deploys advanced, explainable AI using your organization's data so that you can confidently **assess, diagnose, and resolve incidents** across mission-critical workloads and **proactively avoid incidents and accerlate your time to resolution**.
+IBM Cloud Pak for AIOps is a platform that deploys advanced, explainable AI using your organization's data so that you can confidently **assess, diagnose, and resolve incidents** across mission-critical workloads and **proactively avoid incidents and accerlate your time to resolution**.

 IBM Cloud Pak for AIOps helps you **uncover hidden insights from multiple sources of data**, such as logs, metrics, and events.
-The Cloud Pak **delivers those insights directly into the tools that your teams already use**, such as Slack or Microsoft Teams, in near real-time.
+It then **delivers those insights directly into the tools that your teams already use**, such as Slack or Microsoft Teams, in near real-time.

 ### Exploring the CP4AIOps Console

-78. **Navigate to your IBM Cloud Pak for AIOps dashboard.
-If you do not have the address for this, reach out to your CP4AIOps administrator.**
+78. **Navigate to your IBM Cloud Pak for AIOps dashboard.** You can find this address in the [access file](./access.md).

     ![cp4waiops-login](images/cp4waiops-login.png)

-79. **In the dropdown for `Log in with`, make sure you have `OpenShift Authentication` selected, then select the `ldap-ats-wscdmz-wfwsldapcl01` option, and log in with your OpenShift credentials.** Do not select the `kube:admin` option.
+79. **In the dropdown for `Log in with`, make sure you have `OpenShift Authentication` selected, then select the `ldap-ats-wscdmz-wfwsldapcl01` option, and log in with your OpenShift credentials (i.e. `userNN`).** Do not select the `kube:admin` option.

     ![cp4waiops-homepage](images/cp4waiops-homepage.png)

     When you first open CP4AIOps, you are taken to the homepage that displays the most important information that you have access to.
 Depending on your credentials, different "widgets" will appear for you to see and act on.

     The terms and concepts on this homepage may seem foreign at first, but they will become clear throughout the rest of this tutorial.
-A good place to start is on the AIOps Insights page where you can see a good overview of the CP4AIOps benefits.
+A good place to start is on the AIOps Insights page where you can see an overview of the CP4AIOps benefits.

 #### AIOps Insights